Dimercel/listopia/README.md

 #### break `(pred list)`

-break, applied to a predicate PRED and a LIST, returns a list where first element is longest prefix (possibly empty) of LIST of elements that do not satisfy PRED and second element is the remainder of the list
+`break`, applied to a predicate PRED and a LIST, returns a list where first element is longest prefix (possibly empty) of LIST of elements that do not satisfy PRED and second element is the remainder of the list

 ```common-lisp
 (break (lambda (x) (> x 3)) '(1 2 3 4 1 2 3 4)) ;; => '((1 2 3) (4 1 2 3 4))